-You will lose all unsaved data if you remove the battery pack while your computer is on and not connected to the AC adapter.
+You may lose data if you remove the battery pack while your computer is on and not connected to the AC adapter or if you remove the battery pack while the computer is in Sleep mode.

 - 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) inward. - 3 Slide and hold the battery RELEASE latch (2) inward, put your fingertip underneath the tab (3) on the battery pack, and lift the battery pack in the direction of the arrow, and then slide it away from the computer.